 Any car accident lawyer Maine trusts may ask you about the condition of the road you were driving on.
 Problems on the road or problems with road signs can cause people to have accidents.
 You may encounter a stoplight that isn’t working, or a large pothole that causes you to swerve and lose control of your car.
 Additionally, proper road signs may not be present or properly visible to warn you of specific road conditions such as sharp turns or steep hills.

 Issues with the road or signs can be difficult in terms of liability, but your Maine car accident lawyer may be able to help build a liability case against the city or the county who maintains the roads.
 If you are in a single car accident, you should always take pictures of the scene — photos may especially help in cases such as these.

 There doesn’t always have to be another vehicle involved for another party to be at fault for your accident.
 Your car accident lawyer Maine drivers call for legal counsel may tell you that if another person or driver acts negligently and causes you to react and hit another object, they may be held liable for the accident.

 For example, if another driver swerves into your lane and you quickly react to avoid them, you may end up hitting the guardrail on the side of the road.
 Your lawyer may be able to help you build a case so you that aren’t held completely at fault for the accident.

 There are many factors in a single car accident, so if you experience one, don’t automatically assume you are solely at fault.
-It may be in your best interest to reach out to a car accident lawyer Maine residents trust by calling the David Bate Law Office at 207-945-3233 today for a free consultation about your case.
+It may be in your best interest to reach out to a car accident lawyer Maine residents trust by calling the David Bate Law Office today for a free consultation about your case.